techsterjim/athenas/README.md

 # Athena's Grill - Responsive Bistro Website

-Welcome to the official repository of Athena's Grill, a beautifully designed and fully responsive mock restaurant website.
+Welcome to the official repository of Athena's Grill, a beautifully designed and fully responsive mock restaurant website built with React.

 ## Features